ikubaysan/vnc-on-headless-ubuntu-vps-tutorial/README.md

 User=ubuntu
 # Restart the service if it crashes
 Restart=on-failure

+[Install]
+# Start the service automatically on boot
+WantedBy=multi-user.target
 ```

 Save the file with `Ctrl+o`, and then `enter`.
 Then press `Ctrl+x` to exit nano.